 Bonding is a procedure in which your dentist adds volume to your teeth to supplement their shape, size, or look.
 They’ll make use of a putty-like resin that bonds to your teeth prior to hardening, which is where the method gets its name.
 As the material is normally tooth-colored, it will perk up the appearance of your teeth.

 Ahead of applying the bonding material, your dentist may at times numb the affected spot to make sure that you’re comfortable all through the process.
-They will then use a drill and apply a conditioning liquid to make certain that the bonding agent has a correct surface to adhere to.
+They will then use a drill and apply a conditioning liquid to make certain that the bonding agent has the correct surface to adhere to.
 Once the resin is applied, the dentist would solidify the bond by shining a special light on the tooth.
-In the end, they’ll figure it to make certain that it matches your teeth and bite.
+In the end, they’ll figure it out to make certain that it matches your teeth and bite.

 The Benefit of Tooth Bonding: Dentist Glendale